-With healthcare across the world creaking under the strain of problems such as increasing ageing populations and obesity, the hunt is on for ways to relieve the pressure.
+With healthcare across the world creaking under the strain of growing problems including dementia and obesity, the hunt is on for ways to relieve the pressure.
 Could technology be such a way?
 Here’s three examples which seem to be proving their worth in healthcare.

 Fitbit creates wireless wearable health devices that generally resemble a watch or bracelet.
 Their devices track heart rate, exercise, sleep, restlessness – all things that previously would require clunky equipment to track, now it all fits on your wrist or in your phone.

 The impact of this is significant.
 Fitbit devices (and other similar ‘wearables’) save time, money and effort – making it easier than ever before for people to track things that affect their health, allowing them to make more informed decisions.
 Individuals are armed with information: they can get early indications something might be wrong and they can take information to healthcare practitioners if necessary.
 Habits are demystified, trackable, enabling you to do more about them.